 We offer a range of subjects at Key Stage Two (KS2), Key Stage Three (KS3), International General Certificate of Secondary Education (International GCSE), and A-Level qualification.

-For pupils at KS2 and KS3 level, we offer an engaging course that covers seven key curricular areas and increasingly promotes independent learning.
+For pupils at KS2 level, we offer an engaging course that covers seven key curricular areas and increasingly promotes independent learning.
 We keep class sizes small and every lesson is taught live by an experienced primary teacher, so your child is engaged and supported at every step of their learning.

 Then, in Year 10 our pupils typically begin two years of study toward achieving their International GCSEs, which are the global equivalent of UK GCSEs and are awarded by Pearson-Edexcel.
 They have recently introduced the 9–1 grading scale to ensure that International GCSEs are comparable to the GCSEs.